ww9/mysql2sqlite/README.md

 ## Problem converting SQL file?

 This was tested with only the MySQL SQL file I needed to convert.
-If the tool doesn't convert your SQL file as expected please create an issue.
-Preferably include source SQL file or a sample to reproduce the problem.
+If the tool doesn't convert your SQL file correctly please [create an issue](https://github.com/ww9/mysql2sqlite/issues).
+Preferably include the SQL file you're trying to convert or some sample code that's not being converted correctly.

 ## License